 Jurisdiction, conflicts and enforcement

 - Renaissance Securities (Cyprus) Limited v Chlodwig Enterprises Limited [2023] EWHC 2816 (Comm): Instructed by the claimant/applicant in the Commercial Court, which granted an anti-suit injunction to enforce a London arbitration agreement, by restraining the respondents from continuing foreign proceedings.
-The foreign proceedings had been commenced in purported reliance on new Russian procedural provisions (Art.248 of the Commercial Procedural Code) enacted to assist Russian litigants to circumvent international sanctions (in a counsel team led by Paul Lowenstein KC) (see also [2023] EWHC 3160 (Comm)).
+The foreign proceedings had been commenced in purported reliance on new Russian procedural provisions (Art.248 of the Commercial Procedure Code) enacted to assist Russian litigants to circumvent international sanctions (in a counsel team led by Paul Lowenstein KC) (see also [2023] EWHC 3160 (Comm)).

 - Advising on jurisdiction and applicable law in respect of both principal and contribution claims (CPR Pt.20) arising in the context of a multi-party medical negligence case.